Toffee bits and toasted almonds combined with a browned butter icing make these Toffee Almond Cookies are a total winner. Just watch them disappear.

 - Bake at 375 degrees F for about 7-8 minutes or until edges begin turning golden brown.

 Making brown butter is a simple process but you do have to watch it carefully.
 Browned butter can go to burnt butter in a matter of seconds!.
+Find a full how to make brown butter tutorial here.

 - Place your butter into a sauce pan over medium heat.